-We recommend bringing a soft-sided duffel bag approximately 12 inches tall, 12 inches wide, and 24 inches long to fit your personal items and clothes in.
+We recommend bringing a soft-sided duffel bag that is approximately 12 inches tall, 12 inches wide, and 24 inches long.
+This equates to around 55 Liters or less to fit your personal items and clothes in.
 It is okay if your bag has different dimensions as long as the volume is similar and the sides squish down.
 However, you cannot bring luggage or suitcases.
 Once you get to the launch, you will put your duffel into one of our large dry bags.
-These bags already have your sleep kit (sleeping bag, pillow, sheet, and ground tarp) in them and your duffel bag needs to fit on top.
-To function properly, the top of the bag needs to roll down several times.
-If you have an oversized duffel it will be very tough to fit into the dry bag and seal it properly against water to keep your gear dry.
+These bags already have your sleep kit (sleeping bag, pillow, sheet, and ground tarp) in them, and your duffel bag needs to fit on top.
+To function correctly, the top of the bag needs to roll down several times.
+If you have an oversized duffel, it will be very tough to fit into the dry bag and seal it properly against water to keep your gear dry.

 More important than the size of your bag is the 25-pound weight limit.
 There are a few reasons for this restriction:

-1. If you are packing more than 25 pounds of gear on any of our river trips, you are WAY overpacked.
-You really do not need or want that much stuff in the canyon.
-In fact, most of our guests wear the same clothing for multiple days.
+- If you are packing more than 25 pounds of gear on any of our river trips, you are WAY overpacked.
+You do not need or want that much stuff in the canyon.
+Most of our guests wear the same clothing for multiple days.
 Be sure to check out what we provide and consult your packing list.

 A few items do not need to fit in your duffel bag:

-Alcohol – does not count towards your weight limit on the river as it will be stored separately.
+Alcohol does not count towards your weight limit on the river as it will be stored separately.
 However, it DOES count toward your weight limit on the charter flights.
 If your trip starts at Lees Ferry/Marble Canyon you will have a chance to buy beer and boxed wine (not liquor) at Marble Canyon before you head to the river.
-If you are on a 3-day trip you may want to split up any alcohol weight by adding a few beers to each person’s bag, instead of having one person carry it all.
+If you are on our 3 day escape you may want to split up any alcohol weight by adding a few beers to each person’s bag instead of having one person carry it all.

 Trust us, life is easier if you pack light and can keep your gear together in your duffel bag as you travel to and from the river.